 When you're ready to chat with a representative, click Start Chat.

 It can take up to about a month for Skype to close your account.
-During that time, people can still find and contact you on Skype (though this will be more difficult if you followed the steps above to delete your personal information on Skype).
+During that time, people can still find and contact you on Skype (though this will be more difficult if you followed the steps above to delete your personal information).

-Though deleting your Skype account will remove your Skype name from Skype's directory, it will not remove it from the contact lists of people who have added you as a contact, unless they choose to remove it themselves.
+Though deleting your account will remove your Skype name from the directory, it will not remove it from the contact lists of people who have added you as a contact, unless they choose to remove it themselves.
 However, those people will still be unable to contact you through Skype.

 All Skype Credit and subscriptions you currently have will be lost when your account is closed, so be sure to use as much of them as you can before that happens!